arthuradriaens-code/Quantum-Espresso-Helper-script/README.md

 #### or (for supercells)
 ./qeconvert input.cif output.in scalex scaley scalez

+#### or (for supercells with vacuum)
+./qeconvert input.cif output.in scalex scaley scalez vacuumx vacuumy vacuumz

 ### How to use: extra
 If you forget how to use it, I added a help entry, so just start the program with the -h flag as "qeconvert -h".